ryancahildebrandt/resume/Data_Resume.md

 *Sept 2019 - Present*<br>
 *Rochester, NY*<br>

--Provide in-person and online tutoring services for students ranging from high school to PhD level, in a range of topics including statistics, psychology, Japanese, R, and data analysis
+- Tutoring both online and in person for high school, undergraduate, and graduate level students.
+- Specializing in statistics and data analysis using R, Python, and SPSS.
+- Additional tutoring in Japanese, social science research design, and academic writing.

 ### CoreLogic - Senior Operations Associate